 This is the meat of the essay (and the class).
-We want to know if you understand the course materials, and if can explain them in a logical and interesting way.
-We expect you to show that you are beginning to use the scientific source materials including the lectures, text books, and readings, as well as your own research that includes journal articles, web-sties and so on.
-However, use websites judiciously, understanding their motivations, likelihood of accuracy, how to assess their credibility, and so on.
+Do you understand the course materials, and can you explain them in a logical and interesting way?
+Are you are beginning to use scientific source materials including the lectures, text books, and readings, as well as your own research that includes journal articles, web-sties and so on.

+A warning.
+Use websites judiciously, understanding their motivations, likelihood of accuracy, how to assess their credibility, and so on.

-4 points - for critical thinking, academic curiosity and extending yourself
+Critical thinking, academic curiosity and extending yourself (20%, 4 points)

-Can you think critically about the issues and go beyond what was taught in class?
+Are you thinking critically about the issues?
+Are you able to go beyond what was taught in class?
 Have you read around the subject and incorporated additional readings or to recent events in the news into your essay?
 Have you made linkages between different issues discussed in class and thought in systems or in an interdisciplinary way?